liamhv31/Projects/Phishing Investigations/Phishing-Case-1.md

 **Note**: The answer is not in defanged format, but I did that here to sanitize the domain.

 ### Question 3 - What is the originating IP?
 Defang the IP address
-For this one you'll need to open the raw email format.
-In this Outlook client, that's done by going to **View** &rarr; **Message Source**.
+For this question, you will need to open the raw email format.
+In this Outlook client, this can be done by navigating to **View** &rarr; **Message Source**.

 <img width="941" height="842" alt="image" src="https://github.com/user-attachments/assets/28a830a9-109a-4b9c-913f-d0693ee95dff" />

-Then on line four, you will see the **X-Originating-Ip**.
+On line four, you will see the **X-Originating-IP** header.
 This is your answer.

 <img width="638" height="510" alt="image" src="https://github.com/user-attachments/assets/79364678-cee3-4372-ba78-df76536f29ce" />

 **Answer**: 209[.]85[.]167[.]226

 ### Question 4 - From what you can gather, what do you think will be a domain of interest?
 Defang the domain
 This one can either be done by manually looking through the raw email data (not recommended, even though you don't have to search far :smiley:), or by using CyberChef to extract all of the relevant domains.
-The key thing to note here is the word **domains**, not URLs.
-Make sure to use the right CyberChef recipe.
+The key detail here is that the question asks for **domains**, not URLs.
+Make sure to use the correct CyberChef recipe for extracting domains.

 1. I selected the **Extract domains** operation.
 You can search for it then just drag it into the **Recipe** box.